Starfish-develop/Starfish/README.md

 ## grid_tools.py

-Specify allowable parameters as a frozen set.
-Each object will have different requirements.
-We separate parameters into "grid parameters" and "post processing parameters"

-Grid Interface
-The grid interfaces require for each variable a frozen set of allowed grid points in the grid parameters.
-* Check to see that any spectrum that is loaded must be in the allowed grid points.

-When it comes to writing other grids
-* The length of grid parameters determines tri vs. quad linear interpolator
-* whether vsini is included also changes whether we interpolate in this or leave at 0.

-#Tests
-* Create good tests for GridCreator
-    * try using different ranges
-    * what about giving it bad parameters

-#Learn how to setup sample test directories

-#Move all execution scripts (that use objects) into separate code.
-Perhaps a script directory?

-The Model and lnprob classes will require their own full suite that will be different than grid_tools

-For example, a model spectrum will have a static variable

-If a function requires a parameter and it's not in the parameter list, it looks up the default value.

 Grid Interface (different for PHOENIX, Kurucz, BT-Settl)
-* specify grid locations
-* check grid bounds (otherwise raise custom error, which can be handeled by grid processor?)
-* load and return a raw flux file wrapped in spectrum object
 * PHOENIX, Kurucz, etc inherit the Grid base class

 Ways to resample wavelengths